Mmoncadaisla/data-flows-template/docs/LOCAL_DEVELOPMENT.md

 # Prerequisites

-* A Linux, MacOS, or Windows computer or VM with Docker installed.
+* A Linux, MacOS, or Windows computer or VM with Docker and Docker-Compose installed.
 If you are running Windows, you must have Docker set up to use Linux containers, not Windows containers.

 # Limitations
 * If you run a Prefect agent in Docker, it will not be able to run `DockerContainer` deployments unless you share the host's Docker socket with the agent container because Docker-in-Docker is not supported.